ballerina-platform/ballerina-spec/test/test-framework-spec.md

 <li>Default : Uses the current module

-<li>Name of the module where the function to be mocked resides in
+<li>Name of the module where the function to be mocked resides in.
 </li>
 </ul>